Ed Miliband: Backbencher

 As a backbencher, Miliband spoke about the need to tackle inequality and in favour of the Paris climate change agreement.
 In May 2016, he appeared on the BBC's Question Time, speaking in favour of Remain in the UK's EU referendum and he subsequently campaigned for a Remain vote.

 In the aftermath of the referendum result, Miliband said that, although he had supported Jeremy Corbyn since his election as leader, he had "reluctantly reached the conclusion his position [was] untenable", calling for Corbyn to step down in June 2016.
 In the ensuing contest, Miliband supported leadership challenger Owen Smith.
 Miliband later admitted that he was "clearly wrong" to call for Corbyn's resignation.
 In September 2016, Miliband joined the editorial board of The Political Quarterly journal, an unremunerated role.

-Renewing his previous stance on the issue in 2011, Miliband criticised Rupert Murdoch's bid to takeover telecommunications company Sky in December 2016, subsequently supporting an inquiry by Ofcom.
+Renewing his previous stance on the issue in 2011, Miliband criticised Rupert Murdoch's bid to take over telecommunications company Sky in December 2016, subsequently supporting an inquiry by Ofcom.

 At the snap 2017 general election, Miliband was again re-elected with an increased vote share of 60.8% and an increased majority of 14,024.

 At the 2019 general election, Miliband was again re-elected, with a decreased vote share of 38.7% and a decreased majority of 2,370.
 Following the election, it was announced that Miliband would sit on a panel of party figures to overview and investigate the electoral failure.